Application for Graduate Study

 We begin making admission and funding decisions at the start of January.
 We need your COMPLETE admissions packet AND your fellowship/assistantship application materials in time to consider you for possible sources of funding.

-We continue to accept applications for admission until March 1st.
-However, applications received after Dec 15 will not be eligible for most potential sources of funding.
+We continue to accept appladmission until March 1st.
+However, applications received after will not be eligible for most potential sources of funding.

 The Graduate School offers several fellowships and assistantships, with varying eligibility requirements.
-We encourage all applicants to examine the Fellowship descriptions for: Doctoral Fellowship, Masters Fellowship, Graduate Dean’s Fellowship, and PROMPT Assistantship.
-If you believe you are eligible for any of these, you must fill out the fellowship/assistantship application forms and send them to the Anthropology Department by December 15.
+We encourage all applicants to examine the Fellowship descriptions for: Fellowship, Masters Fellowship, Graduate Dean’s Fellowship, and PROMPT Assistantship.
+If you believe you are eligible for any of these, you should fill out the preliminary fellowship/assistantship application forms, and send them to the Anthropology Department by December 15.
 Our decision on admission is independent of whether you apply for one of these fellowships or assistantships.

 Students are normally admitted to begin only in fall semester.
 Rare exceptions can be made for doctoral students.

 Applicants must meet all Graduate School requirements for entry, and must fill out the online application.
-Also, send the following directly to the department addressed to: Graduate Secretary, Department of Anthropology - 4502, 1000 Faner Dr. Room 3527, Southern Illinois University, Carbondale IL 62901.
+Also, send the following directly to the department, addressed to: Graduate Secretary, Department of Anthropology - Mailcode 4502, 1000 Faner Dr., Room 3527, Southern Illinois University, Carbondale IL 62901.
 If you do not have the (free) Adobe Reader program required to view and print many of these files, Adobe Reader is available here.

 - Departmental application for financial aid form